Dennis Akpona, African Central Conferences Coordinator

 email@example.com – pronouns: she/her/hers

 Brett Roes, Communications Associate

-Brett Roes is a transmasculine and queer person who grew up in the heart of the Midwest.
+Brett Roes is a transmasculine person who grew up in the heart of the Midwest.
 Even at a young age, they began wrestling with matters of faith and social justice.
 After receiving a BA in Religion at Simpson College, they moved to Durham, NC where they earned a Master of Theological Studies at Duke Divinity School.
 While pursuing graduate work, they authored their first book, My Name is Brett: Truths from a Trans Christian, and has since traveled the country for various speaking engagements and readings.
 Upon graduation, Brett moved to South Dakota with their wife, where they have fought alongside many others for LGBTQ+ equality in the state.
-Over the past eight years, Brett has been engaged in ministry in multiple United Methodist congregations, and currently serves as a young adult coordinator within the Dakotas Conference.
+Over the past eight years, Brett has been engaged in ministry in multiple United Methodist congregations.
 Outside of the office, they can be found working on their second book, wooing their wife, singing sappy folk songs, or pursuing the perfect cup of coffee.